saby/router/README.md

        <p>Selected destination: {{ content.myDestination }}</p>
     </Router.Route>

-If the URL contains the substring `destination/Italy`, the user will see `Selected destination: Italy`.
+In the example above, if the URL contains the substring `destination/Italy`, the user will see `Selected destination: Italy`.
 If the URL doesn't match the mask `destination/*` at all, `myDestination` will be undefined.

 ### Mask Types